 - Shine bright with a tree lighting festival or parade.

 - Noon Year's Eve at Hands on Children's Museum

-- Twinkle Fest and Downtown for the Holidays, Sunday, November 25.
-Kick off the holiday season at Downtown Olympia's "Downtown for the Holidays" celebration, a festive tradition that takes place in the heart of the capital city.
-Festivities include gingerbread houses, wagon and trolley rides, photos with Santa, a parade and a tree-lighting ceremony.
-Bundle up and stroll downtown for the kick-off of Twinkle Fest, where downtown business reveal elaborate displays that remain throughout the season.
+- Head "Downtown for the Holidays".
+Kick off the holiday season on Dec.
+1 at downtown Olympia's "Downtown for the Holidays" celebration, a festive seasonal tradition.
+Enjoy carriage rides, photos with Santa, a parade and a tree-lighting ceremony.
+Bundle up and stroll downtown for the kick-off of Twinklefest, where downtown business decorate with lights and window displays that will stay up throughout the season.

 - Brunch with Santa at Olympia Oyster House.
 Take photos with Mr. and Mrs. Claus at “Brunch with Santa” every Saturday and Sunday from 9-11 a.m. from Thanksgiving to Christmas at the Oyster House!
 Work with elves on fun, festive crafts like Christmas ornaments and letters to Santa.
 Reservations are required.
 If you come from Oly on Ice, present your receipt for a 25 percent discount on hot cocoa and fish and chips.